deepaksirohiwal/Deep_Learning_with_PyTorch/README.md

 2. **`DeepLearning_with_PyTorch.ipynb`**: In this Jupyter Notebook, you'll find a complete project on image classification using an Artificial Neural Network (ANN) implemented with PyTorch.
 The project demonstrates how to preprocess image data, design a simple ANN architecture, train the model, and evaluate its performance on a given dataset.

+3. **`cifar10_cnn`**: This Jupyter Notebook contains a Convolutional Neural Network (CNN) trained on Cifar-10 dataset implemented with PyTorch.
+The project demonstrates how the CNN works and the different layers in the network.

 ## Getting Started

 To make the most of this repository, follow these steps: